rootsongjc/cloud-native-library/content/tsb/operations/multiple-iam-keys.md

 ---
 title: Configure multiple IAM token validation keys
-description: Configure multiple IAM token validation keys
+description: Configure multiple IAM token validation keys.
+weight: 8
 ---

 This document describes how to configure the Management Plane IAM service to have multiple keys to validate